Isotretinoin and mental health

 Some people choose to restart isotretinoin after their mood has improved or if their symptoms of depression are mild.
 Usually, they would restart isotretinoin at a lower dose.

-If you do start isotretinoin again, your dermatologist or GP might refer you to a mental health professional.
+If you do start isotretinoin again, your dermatology healthcare professional or GP might refer you to a mental health professional.
 You might be offered antidepressants or a psychological therapy if you are restarting isotretinoin, as these can help to stop you from becoming depressed again.

 We all feel fed up and sad at times.
 With depression these feelings don’t go away after a few days and instead carry on and get in the way of life.
 If you are depressed, you may experience symptoms like: